Skip to content

 kubectl get secret my-repo -n argocd -o jsonpath='{.data.project}' | base64 -d

-# If no output, the repository is missing the project field
+# If no output, the secret is missing the project field

 # Add it using: